 Learn how to get the most from your hard-earned benefits.

-Somewhat paradoxically in light of Myth No. 1, more than half of Americans expect to fund their retirement entirely with Social Security.
+Somewhat paradoxically in light of myth No. 1, more than half of Americans expect to fund their retirement entirely with Social Security.
 While benefits do get adjusted for cost of living increases, they were always intended to supplement, not replace, retirement savings.
-Retired workers received an estimated average of $1,548 in benefits for the month of February in 2021.
+Retired workers received an estimated average of $1,538 in benefits for the month of April in 2022.
 Even if you live frugally, that amount is likely not enough to account for all the variables you might encounter over a decades-long retirement.
 That’s why it’s important to do what you can to maximize all your retirement savings for as long as possible (think taking full advantage of your employer’s 401(k) match).

 No one quite knows how long you’ll live past full retirement age (FRA), so some think you should collect as soon as you’re eligible.
 But that means permanently reducing benefits when the odds favor a longer lifespan for most of us.
 Your advisor can help you calculate your breakeven point based on your statistical life expectancy and your family history.
 Higher earning spouses, in particular, may want to delay as long as possible, not just to maximize their own benefits, but to ensure a higher payout for their widow or widower when the time comes.
 Surviving spouses are eligible for 100% of their spouse’s benefit.

 If you file before your normal retirement age and continue to work, your benefits will be temporarily reduced depending on how much you earn.
-But those benefits are merely delayed until full retirement age (FRA), not lost forever.
+But those benefits are merely delayed FRA, not lost forever.
 Once you reach FRA, you’ll receive increased monthly payments to make up the difference.
 Plus, you may end up increasing your annual benefit because Social Security is based on your 35 highest years of income.

 It’s true that regular benefits are based on an employment record of at least 40 quarters.
 But those who haven’t worked for that long, or at all, can receive half of what a spouse or even an ex-spouse would receive (as long as you were married for at least 10 years and haven’t remarried).
 If you’re a surviving spouse, you may be eligible for full benefits on your spouse’s record.
-Even ex-spouses can claim full survivor benefits as long as you were married for more than 10 years and never remarried before he or she passed away.
+Even ex-spouses can claim full survivor benefits as long as they were married for more than 10 years and never remarried before their ex-spouse passed away.
 Of note: remarriage after age 60 does not prevent or stop entitlement to benefits for survivors – even ex-spouse survivors.

 Filing for Social Security based entirely on advice from nonprofessionals may work just fine, but it may not help you maximize benefits, which could leave thousands of dollars at stake.
 Often a consultation with your financial advisor and an accountant can help determine the best strategy.